-He is a decorated Second World War pilot who flew 96 combat sorties in a Typhoon Fighter Bomber winning him the Distinguished Flying Cross and Legion of Honour (France).
+He was a decorated Second World War pilot who flew 96 combat sorties in a Typhoon Fighter Bomber winning him the Distinguished Flying Cross and Legion of Honour (France).

 He studied Mechanical Engineering through correspondence school, working the last 32 years of his career for MacMillan Bloedel Ltd, seventeen of those as the Chief Engineer of a large sawmill.

-Harry is also an inventor.
-He volunteered for Tetra Society of North America, designing and building over 300 mechanical devices to improve the quality of life with people with disabilities.
+Harry was also an inventor.
+He volunteered for Tetra Society of North America, designing and building 367 mechanical devices to improve the quality of life for people with disabilities.